marklcrns/my-zettelkasten/fca74a0d.md

 ## Resources

-[^1]: Quiet: The Power of Introverts in a World That Can't Stop Talking - Chapter 8: Soft Power
+[^1]: Quiet: The Power of Introverts in a World That Can't Stop Talking by Susan Cain - Chapter 8: Soft Power